kumc-bmi/naaccr-tumor-data/CONTRIBUTING.md

       (which is only typesafe in the return value, not the arguments).

-## docopt: Usage documentation in README.d is code
+## docopt: Usage documentation in README.md is code

 Note the [docopt](https://mvnrepository.com/artifact/com.offbytwo/docopt) dependency in `build.gradle`
-and `TumorFileTest.testDocOpt`.
+and `gpc.unit.TumorFileTest.testDocOpt`.
 The `buildUsageDoc` gradle task extracts the usage doc from `README.md` and puts it in `src/main/resources/usage.txt`.